-1. Miller v.
-West
+C. Miller v.
+West Arguments

 The appellant cites Miller v.
 West, 11 Vet.App.
 345, 348 (1998), for the proposition that "[a] bare conclusion, even one written by a medical professional, without a factual predicate in the record does not constitute clear and unmistakable evidence sufficient to rebut the statutory presumption of soundness."
+Br. at 13.
 This restatement of Miller's holding is accurate, but that proposition does not assist the appellant on the facts of his case.
-He contends, incorrectly we hold, that the Medical Board report "is completely conclusory with regard to its finding as to aggravation."
+He contends, incorrectly in my view, that the Medical Board report "is completely conclusory with regard to its finding as to aggravation."
 Br. at 19.
-In Miller, the Court was concerned with a medical report that was "not supported by any contemporaneous clinical evidence or recorded history in th[e] record".
+In Miller, the Court was concerned with a medical report that was "not supported by any contemporaneous clinical evidence or recorded history in th[e] record."
 Miller, supra.
 Here, in contrast, the Medical Board report at issue did state a history of the appellant and reflected at least examination of x-rays as well as a general physical examination.
 R. at 24.
 Furthermore, the November 1999 BVA decision found that other evidence, including Dr. Scott's letter (R. at 80), also supported the finding of no aggravation.
 R. at 8.
 Therefore, unlike in Miller, the Medical Board report does not stand alone as the basis for a finding of clear and unmistakable evidence.
 Finally, in any event, there is not enough evidence in support of the appellant's position so as to find that the November 1999 BVA decision was arbitrary or capricious.
-See 38 U.S.C. § 7261(a)(3)(A); Russell, 3 Vet.App. at 315.
+See 38 U.S.C. § 7261(a)(3)(A); Link, Eddy, and Russell, all supra.